Polymer/old-docs-site/docs/start/platform.md

 ## Next steps {#nextsteps}

 `platform.js` is a wonderful foundation for working with Web Components in a cross-browser fashion.
-If you're ready to start building your own elements, and would like to learn about the additional features `polymer.js` adds, check out our guides on [Creating Elements](/getting-started.html) and [Using Elements](/docs/start/usingelements.html).
+If you're ready to start building your own elements, and would like to learn about the additional features `polymer.js` adds, check out our guides on [Creating elements](/getting-started.html) and [Using elements](/docs/start/usingelements.html).
+Continue on to:

-Next section:

 <a href="/docs/start/usingelements.html" class="paper-button"><polymer-ui-icon src="/images/picons/ic_arrowForward_dark_.png"></polymer-ui-icon>Using elements</a>